 1Aorto-arteritis (Takayasu arteritis)

-2Arteriovenous graft outflow vein stenosis in dialysis patients
+2Arteriovenous graft outflow vein stenosis in hemodialysis patients

 3Chronic kidney disease with multi-vessel disease